 The Newbigin Fellowship involves a nine-month commitment from September to May.
 During the nine-month period, the Newbigin Fellows will be invited into an intensive exploration of Christian worldview, spirituality, and community:

-- December 9, Faith + Work with David Evans
+- December TBD, Faith + Work with TBD

-- February 10, Relationships & Sexuality with Dr. Liz Lin
+- February 22, Relationships & Sexuality with Dr. Scott MacDougall

-- March 10, Social Justice with Rev. Ben McBride
+- March 14, Social Justice with Ben McBride

 Retreats: Three retreats devoted to a specific topic or spiritual discipline.

 - September 6–8 at Ben Lomond Quaker Center, Ben Lomond CA (Friday evening through Sunday morning)